OctopusDeploy/docs/docs/security/exposing-octopus/lets-encrypt-integration.md

 From **Octopus 2020.6**, when running Octopus in a container, the Let's Encrypt integration will no longer be available in the Octopus Portal or via the API.

-Customers running Octopus in a container that wish to secure the Octopus Portal to be accessible over HTTPS can do so in a number of standard ways, which are discussed in more detail below.
+Customers running Octopus in a container that wish to secure the Octopus Portal to be accessible over HTTPS can do so in a number of standard ways, which are discussed in more detail here.

 ### NGINX proxy {#nginx-proxy}
 If you are running an Octopus in a Docker container without an orchestration platform like Kubernetes, you can set up an NGINX reverse proxy with TLS termination.